 The award of a graduate assistantship represents a significant investment by the university; in return, students are expected to devote their full attention to their degree programs, to their intellectual and professional development, and to their teaching and related obligations at CWRU.
 The department expects that Graduate Assistants will not accept employment outside the University during the academic year.
 Teaching overloads at CWRU and other university employment will require the advance approval of the Director of Graduate Studies in English.

-A Dean’s Fellows program provides all first-year PhD students with research funds.
-Beginning in the second year, the program enables two students to develop interdisciplinary and inter-institutional projects that engage both Cleveland and major research sites worldwide, providing additional stipend, travel, and writing support.
+A Dean’s Fellows program furnishes all PhD students in their first two years with research funds.
+Beginning in the third year, the program enables up to two students to develop interdisciplinary and inter-institutional projects that engage both Cleveland and major research sites worldwide, providing additional stipend, travel, and writing support.

-Competitive Arthur Adrian and Roger B. Salomon Dissertation Fellowships release one or more advanced doctoral students each year from Graduate Assistantship duties to devote full-time attention to the dissertation project.
+Competitive Arthur Adrian and Roger B. Salomon Dissertation Fellowships release one or more advanced doctoral students from Graduate Assistantship duties for a term, to devote full-time attention to the dissertation project.

 The Graduate Alumni Fund, initially created by donations from alumni, supports travel students undertake to conduct research in collections, as well as conference and symposia expenses.
 It also provides subventions to students traveling to the annual Modern Language Association convention for job-market interviews.